 Movie Blog: Eco-Films At St. Anthony, Bell MuseumEarth Day is still a couple months away, but we've reached the point in winter where we're all entirely ready to accelerate our arrival to springtime, by any means necessary.

-There have been several man-made disasters in the news this year -- the worst oil spill in U.S. history in the Gulf and, now, in Hungary a toxic industrial spill that has ruined cities and may ruin one of the world's great rivers.
+Good To Know: Do We Just Accept Pollution?There have been several man-made disasters in the news this year -- the worst oil spill in U.S. history in the Gulf and, now, in Hungary a toxic industrial spill that has ruined cities and may ruin one of the world's great rivers.
 Don Shelby says the world needs resources.
 But is pollution just part of the equation we must accept?